-- Have a "free" dress down and wear jeans (without holes/tears) and an LPA shirt or: - Pay \$1 to their teacher and wear "regular" clothes (as long as appropriate).
-The monies collected via this fundraiser will be utilized by each specific classroom.
+- Have a "free" dress down and wear jeans (without holes/tears) and an LPA shirt, or - Pay \$1 to their teacher and wear "regular" clothes (as long as appropriate).
+The monies collected via this fundraiser will be utilized by each specific classroom at the teacher's discretion.